 A good test of branding uniformity is to collect business cards from everyone in a company and lay them on the table.
 Do the same thing with all pieces of stationery including compliment slips, letterheads and labels.
 Put all the company’s adverts and sales literature on the table.
 What is the uniformity in layout and presentation?
 What variable images do they communicate?
 Do the presentations look messy and all over the place?
 The enemy of branding is the well meaning person within a company who believes that their concept of a design, image or brand is superior to all others.
 Within all of us there is a desire to fiddle with brands and layouts and so potentially, everyone is a branding terrorist.
 Whenever you see a good and strong brand you can be sure that behind it there will be a brand champion who is prepared to be unpopular if necessary in enforcing the branding rules of that company.

-The starting point of a brand strategy is to work out what the company stands for.
+The starting point of any brand strategy research is to work out what the company stands for.
 What is the single most important value that the company presents to the world?
 Think of it this way – if the company’s back is to the wall, how would it react to a demanding customer?
 And, now think through every contact with the outside world and question whether or not it presents these values.
 What does it sound like when the phone is answered?
 What consistency of messages comes from the appearance of the sales and technical team?
 Do the cars that people drive when they visit customers, do their clothes and do the words that come from their mouths correspond with the values of the company?
 Does the response that a company makes to a customer or potential customer fit with the position it thinks it holds.
 These are the acid tests that a company needs to apply to determine where it sits on the B2B branding ladder.

 Where Do You Sit On The B2B Branding Ladder?